 Climate change is a serious social challenge facing all industries and people around the world.
 In light of the current situation of advancing global warming, the DOWA Group is working to address climate change from the perspectives of both reducing risks and seizing opportunities.
 By addressing climate change through both the reduction of our GHG emissions and the creation and expansion of products and services that contribute to society’s efforts to combat climate change, we aim to achieve a carbon-neutral society by 2050, leading to the sustainable growth of our Group.

 We have designated addressing climate change as one of our Materiality and promote activities aimed at achieving carbon neutrality by 2050.
-In February 2022, we reaffirmed our stance on climate change within and outside the Group by endorsing the TCFD recommendations.
-Based on the framework of the TCFD recommendations, we also conducted a scenario analysis and summarized the business risks and opportunities arising from climate change and published the TCFD Report in May of the same year.
+In 2022, we reaffirmed our stance on climate change within and outside the Group by endorsing the TCFD recommendations.
+Based on the framework of the TCFD recommendations, we also conducted a scenario analysis and summarized the business risks and opportunities arising from climate change and published the TCFD Report.

 -